jupyterhub/oauthenticator/docs/source/tutorials/provider-specific-setup/providers/bitbucket.md

-# BitBucket Setup
+# Bitbucket Setup

-You need to have an BitBucket OAuth application registered ahead of time, see BitBucket's official documentation about [registering an app].
+You need to have an Bitbucket OAuth application registered ahead of time, see Bitbucket's official documentation about [registering an app].

 [registering an app]: https://support.atlassian.com/bitbucket-cloud/docs/use-oauth-on-bitbucket-cloud/